 Powerline adaptors turn your electrical cables into a speedy network, and will revolutionise the way you download movies, TV programmes and browse the Internet in your home.

-If you have a smart TV or watch catch-up TV via Sky, Now TV, Apple TV or the many other set-top boxes, use Skype for video calls, or play games on your console, then Powerline (also known as HomePlug) could be the answer to your faster download prayers.
+If you have a smart TV or watch catch-up and streaming TV via Sky, Now TV, Apple TV or the many other set-top boxes, use Skype for video calls, or play games on your console, then Powerline (also known as HomePlug) could be the answer to your faster download prayers.

 Powerline vs Wi-Fi

 Wi-fi is pretty much in every home these days.
 Smartphones, tablets and laptops demand it.
 And now so do TVs, games consoles, Sky+ and Tivo boxes…